The Contract (song): Composition

 Sonically, "The Contract" is a track that combines elements of nu metal, emo, hip-hop and hyperpop, while not explicitly tying itself down to one or the other.
 Lyrically, "The Contract" features seemingly anxious lyrics, in which the narrator fears a "necromancer" outside, and engages in paranoid activities, such as checking doors and windows and being sure to stay quiet.

 Music video

 An accompanying music video for "The Contract" was directed by Frédéric de Pontcharra and released the same day as the single.
 The video continues immediately after the ending of "Paladin Strait" and features the duo performing erratically while surrounded by ambiguous entities with glowing red eyes.
 It concludes with drummer Josh Dun handing frontman Tyler Joseph a coat, a visual echoed on Breachs album cover.
+As of August 8, 2026, the music video has over 20 million views on YouTube.

 Critical reception

 Mix Vale praised "The Contract" as an "expansive" track and a "statement of intent" for Twenty One Pilots' next phase.
 Rolling Stones Kory Grow commended the song's eclectic production while describing it as a "total sensory assault."
 In a less positive review, Paolo Ragusa for Consequence appreciated the band's dedication to their decade-long narrative and compared the song to Linkin Park's album Meteora, citing a "nu metal twist".
 However, he ultimately found "The Contract" to be "frankly atrocious."